enRose/ThePerpetualLearner/clean-code/intent-revealing.md

 We used to write code then have the code documented on a separate text file explains what the code does.

 Somewhere in the past, we realised, the very reason we write source code documenation is to knowledge transfer to other humans who read our code later in the future.
-Since source code is simply just English written in a different way, so why don't we write our code just as a explainatary document.
+Since source code is simply just English written in a different way, so why don't we write our code just as we would to write an explainatary document.

 The most efficient knowledge transfer is face-to-face human to human.
 However, writing source code in an intent revealing and explainatary style is still much better than having a separate documentation in between.